jpacekajus/syntropy-grafana-prometheus-node-exporter/README.md

 ## What is Syntropy?

-Syntropy stack is software which lets you to easily establish VPN connections between remote endpoints, implement network-as-a-code approach and to avoid complex and inneficient newtork firewall and routing setups.
+Syntropy stack is software which lets you to easily establish VPN connections between remote endpoints, implement network-as-a-code approach and to avoid complex and inefficient network firewall and routing setups.

 ## Requirements